sitano/sitano.github.io/about.md

 ### Ivan Prisyazhnyy.

-I am backend systems software engineer and a fan of Linux, Open Source, Distributed Systems, Programming Paradigms, and Storage engines.
+I am a backend systems software engineer and a fan of Linux, Open Source, Distributed Systems, Programming Paradigms, and Storage engines.

-In a free time I reverse engineer something, read whitepapers or play guitar.
+In free time, I reverse engineer something, read whitepapers or play guitar.
 I like what Twitter, Facebook, Google and Amazon OSS guys do.

 In all the rest I am trying to fit my perfectionism into reasonable constraints.